spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 <InfoBox>

-A RoleBinding may reference any Role in the same namespace.
-Alternatively, a RoleBinding can reference a ClusterRole and bind that ClusterRole to the namespace of the RoleBinding.
-For example, if you want to bind a ClusterRole to all the namespaces in your cluster, you use a ClusterRoleBinding.
+In Kubernetes, a RoleBinding connects a user or group with a set of permissions called a Role.
+The Role can be in the same namespace as the RoleBinding.
+If you want to give a role access to all the namespaces in your cluster, use a ClusterRoleBinding.

 </InfoBox>